ankitkumarsoni720/amazon.com-home-pageclone/README.md

 # netflix-frontpageclone
-I had try to copy the frontpage of netflix.com in order to test our knowledge of html and css.
+I had tried to copy the frontpage of netflix.com in order to test our knowledge of html and css.